hawky358/ha_creality_ws/README.md

-## !!!
-There's currently a bug that removes resources from /hacsfiles/ in some cases.
-Please backup first if you want to proceed with installation !!!

 # Creality WebSocket Integration for Home Assistant

 This custom [Home Assistant](https://www.home-assistant.io/) integration provides **native, low-latency WebSocket control and telemetry** for Creality K-series and compatible 3D printers.
 It exposes live state, sensors, controls, and a camera stream.
 A **standalone Lovelace card** (no external card dependencies) is included.